Newman College, Perth: Newman Water Polo Association Club

 The Newman Water Polo Association Club was "Formed in 2008 by a group of interested parents from Newman College with the objective to provide opportunities for students to learn or further their interest in playing water polo irrespective of their experience and ability."

 It uses the Frank Ehlers Pool at the Marcellin campus for training.

 Other community events are held at the pool or at the NSA Hall located in the Sports Complex on Tuscany Way.

 Newman Churchlands Swimming Club

 Newman Churchlands Swim Club (NCSC) is a community-based sports organisation providing squad training and swimming lessons for swimmers of all levels, from leisure and fitness through to competition level.

-They were Founded in 1976, the oldest of the NSA clubs, and a Year older than the College Itself.

-They Train and primarily operate out of the Frank Ehlers Pool at Newman College.
+It was founded in 1976 and primarily operates out of the Frank Ehlers Pool at Newman College.